Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Top

-The statewide average would suggest roughly 2,600 civil protection orders and criminal domestic violence cases a year in this judicial district.
-Instead, from Table 51 we find 6,207 cases of domestic violence and abuse were prosecuted in 2006.
-Thus, one half of all domestic violence and abuse cases in this judicial district, or roughly 2,600, are an abuse of process just in 2006.
-By inference, just in the nine years from 1998 through 2006 more than 20,000 men (and women) in this district have been unjustly thrown from their homes with little more than the clothes on their back with no pretense of due process.
+The statewide average would suggest 1,100 civil domestic abuse protection orders and 2,700 criminal domestic violence cases a year in this judicial district, or 3,800 total.
+Instead, from Table 62 we find 2,829 protection orders and 3,407 cases of domestic violence, a total of 6,236 cases in 2010.
+Thus, roughly 40% [(6,236–3,800)/6,236] of all domestic violence and abuse cases in this judicial district, or ~2,400, are an abuse of process as in previous years.
+By inference, in the thirteen years from 1998 through 2010 more than 27,000 men and women in this district have been unjustly thrown from their homes with little more than the clothes on their back.
+And there has been little or no pretense of due process while their lives, families, and children were destroyed.

 In the face of such injustice how can we claim to live under a rule of law?

-The discrepancy in the application of domestic violence laws is also borne out by the National Crime Victimization Survey (NCVS) that found in 2004 that only 0.4% (1 in 250) households included a member victimized by an intimate partner, e.g., a spouse, ex-spouse, boyfriend, or girlfriend.
+The discrepancy in the application of domestic violence laws is also borne out by the National Crime Victimization Survey (NCVS) that consistently reports only 0.5% (1 in 200) households included a member criminally victimized by an intimate partner, e.g., a spouse, ex-spouse, boyfriend, or girlfriend.
 The NCVS includes both reported and unreported criminal acts.
-That translates to less than 0.2% of the population of 609,096 residents and indicates the Fourth Judicial District had ~1,220 actual incidents of criminal domestic violence or abuse in 2007.
+Using the U.S. Census value of 2.53 people per household suggests the Fourth Judicial District had ~1,275 actual incidents of criminal domestic violence or abuse in 2010, or less than one-third of the 3,407 cases prosecuted.

-Compare the NCVS estimate of 1,220 incidents with 3,014 criminal cases reported (Table 49) and 2,315 domestic abuse restraining orders (5,329 total in 2007) and the evidence suggests at least 75% of the domestic violence and abuse cases in the Fourth Judicial District are, at best, unsubstantiated, and that there are several thousand cases of false allegations of domestic violence and abuse every year.
+Compare the NCVS estimate of ~1,275 criminal incidents with 3,407 DV cases reported (Table 62) and 2,829 domestic abuse restraining orders (6,236 total in 2010).
+The evidence strongly suggests at least 75% of the domestic violence and abuse cases in the Fourth Judicial District are, at best, unsubstantiated, and that there are several thousand cases of false allegations of domestic violence and abuse every year just in the Fourth Judicial District.

 The number of domestic violence and abuse cases prosecuted in the Fourth Judicial District courts are simply unbelievable!